Jorgeromeu/scripts/README.md

 # scripts

-A collection of simple scripts I use for automating common processes
+A collection of simple scripts I use for automating common tasks on my desktop